MakersAsylumIndia/IS2026_SU_Team15_NeuroDrive/README.md

-# IS2026 Spring - NAME OF PROJECT
+# IS2026 Spring - Omni Circuit

-Describe the project.
+EMG-controlled robot car that uses muscle signals to drive, turn, and navigate without any traditional controller.
+By converting tiny electrical impulses from the human body into movement commands, we bridge the gap between humans and machines in a fun and innovative way.
+"Move your muscles.
+Move the machine." 💪🤖

 Describe what are the contents of each folder - CODE, CAD, Electronics etc